-Pinterest, Pinterest, Pinterest!
+Pinterest!
 I love Pinterest!
-Pinterest is a paperless magazine of ideas!
-As my youngest daughter’s birthday advanced, I pinned every Minnie Mouse birthday idea that I saw on Pinterest!
+Pinterest is a paperless magazine of ideas.
+As my youngest daughter’s birthday advanced, I pinned every Minnie Mouse birthday idea that I saw on Pinterest.
 These Minnie Mouse inspired cupcakes seemed easy enough.
-And, I knew that if I could pull it off, these cupcakes would steal the show!
+And, I knew that if I could pull it off, these cupcakes would steal the show.
 They are not your typical Minnie Mouse colors.
 The birthday girl requested blue frosting.
 Who am I to argue with the birthday girl?!
-Make yours with red, white or pink frosting to make a traditional Minnie Mouse inspired cupcake.
-Here’s what I did to make these Minnie Mouse cupcakes:

-- The ears and bow are made from home made fondant.
-Fondant does not have the best reputation as being very tasty.
+- The ears and bow are made from homemade fondant.
+Fondant does not have the best reputation for being very tasty.
 I’ve heard that home-made versions are a far bigger hit with taste buds.
 And, with each color of fondant costing a whopping $10, I thought I would save some funds by making my own.
 This is where I found the recipe!

 - After I colored most of my fondant pink, and about 1/4 of it black.
 I got to work on the bows.

 - I grabbed a sheet of wax paper and grabbed a small amount of the pink fondant.